-Leeks are easy to grow and store well when they are left in the garden.
-Set transplants into the bottom of a 6 – 8″ (15 – 20 cm) trench.
-As plants mature, fill in the trench to just below the first leaves.
+Leeks are easy to grow, store well when they are left in the garden, and can be harvested over a long period – from fall to late winter.
+Planting transplants into the bottom of a 6 – 8″ (15 – 20 cm) trench or furrow will produce white shafts.
+As plants mature, fill in the trench with soil to just below the first leaves.
 This “blanching” procedure will produce tender, longer white stalks.
-Another “blanching” method is to hill or pile soil up around the stems as the season progresses.
+Another “blanching” method is to hill or mound soil up around the stems as the season progresses.

 They are extremely tough and can withstand severe frost.
 To harvest all winter, apply a thick covering of mulch before the ground hardens and freezes, then dig up stalks as needed.

 Grow leeks with beets, carrots, celery, onions, and spinach.
 They help repel carrot rust flies.
 Avoid planting leeks near beans and peas.

 |Nutrition||Leeks are low in calories.
 They are a good source of Vitamin C, calcium, phosphorus and potassium|

 |Harvesting||Dig or pull anytime the leeks are 2 - 5 cm (1 - 2″) in diameter.
 Trim the leaves and roots.
 Leek layers tend to hold soil, so cut off the unusable upper green portion, remove tough outer leaves.
 Rinse the stems thoroughly if thre is sand or dirt in the folds.|